TN 22 (06-24)

 2. Test of worth

 Is the employee's work clearly worth more than the amount shown in the Earnings Guidelines?
-If the individual's work is not comparable to that of unimpaired individuals according to the test of comparability, it will still be considered SGA if, according to the prevailing pay scales in his or her community, it is clearly worth more than the SGA amount shown in the Earnings Guidelines.
+If the individual's work is not comparable to that of unimpaired individuals according to the test of comparability, it will still be considered SGA if, according to the prevailing pay scales in their community, it is clearly worth more than the SGA amount shown in the Earnings Guidelines.

 • The amount of corroborative development required will depend upon the amount of information already in file and the FO's knowledge of local conditions.
 In some cases it will be clear to the FO based upon knowledge of local pay scales, that the individual's work is not worth more than the SGA amount shown in the Earnings Guidelines (e.g., the individual is being paid the same amount as others who do the same or similar work).
 Generally, a statement to this effect will be sufficient evidence that the individual's work is not SGA under the test of worth DI 10505.020C.3.